November 25, 2021

 Although this has its downsides, there is no doubt that we want our kitchens to be clean.
 White cabinets give a sense of cleanliness and make it much easier to spot dirt and stains.

 Trends come and go, but white will never be passé in the kitchen.
-In fact, white looks good no matter what style you choose for your cabinet doors, from Shaker style to traditional rustic panels to cutting edge white gloss.
+Whether you’re a fan of the sleek, minimalist look or vintage, white cabinets will seamlessly blend in for many years.
+White looks good no matter what style you choose for your cabinet doors, from Shaker style to traditional rustic panels to cutting edge white gloss.
 White is simply stylish.

 With cabinets providing the most vertical surface in any kitchen, don’t underestimate their ability to reflect light.
 This is especially relevant in northern latitudes like the UK, where any light available should be harnessed.
 Especially when it comes to natural light, white is hands down the best option when it comes to luminance.
 This quality also helps make the space look larger and is therefore particularly suitable for small kitchens.